iXORTech/Callie/README.md

 - `.github/`: Contains GitHub-specific configurations, including workflows for continuous integration and deployment and issue/PR templates.
 - `docs/`: Contains technical documentation related to the project.
+- `server/`: Contains the source code for the Kotlin & Ktor based backend server component of Callie.
 - _... more components are to be added ..._